U.S. banks haunted by mortgage demons that won't go away

-Lenders like Bank of America Corp (BAC.N) and Wells Fargo & Co (WFC.N) say they are facing mounting pressure to buy back bad mortgages they sold to investors, signalling that banks' home-loan headaches could continue for years.
+Lenders like Bank of America Corp and Wells Fargo & Co say they are facing mounting pressure to buy back bad mortgages they sold to investors, signaling that banks' home-loan headaches could continue for years.

 These comments from banks provide a fresh reminder of the loose ends that remain from the housing bust that started five years ago.
 The threat of new expenses and litigation is dampening bank share prices, and the problem could linger for some time, analysts and experts said.